isaacnmm/pestpolicy-hugo2XX/content/posts/best-android-tablet-for-gaming/index.md

 Next in line is Sony Xperia Z4 10.
 1 inch Tablet which is a 10-Inch Gaming Android tablet.
 It has 3Gb memory and a Quad-core Qualcomm Snapdragon ( 2 GHz ) processor for top gaming.
 Has 8.
 1MP & 5.
 1 MP camera and, is water and dustproof, 2560 x 1600 pixels resolution, and PS4 Remote Play.
 The Sony Xperia Z4 is a light and thin tablet that will serve your gaming requirements to the Best Android Tablet for Gaming.

 It has a cutlass micro USB port and signature power button, in addition to the tablet being waterproof and dustproof.
-Read Also: [USB Bluetooth Adapter for Windows 10](https://pestpolicy.com/best-usb-bluetooth-adapter-for-windows-10/).
-Further, it has an 8 MP camera on the back and has a headphone jackpot on its top.
+Read Also: [USB Bluetooth Adapter for Windows 10](https://pestpolicy.com/best-usb-bluetooth-adapter-for-windows-10/).Further, it has an 8 MP camera on the back and has a headphone jackpot on its top.
 The tablet has a 2K resolution and 10.
 1 inches display screen.

 It uses the Snapdragon A10 that will not heat since it has a large surface area and thus allow you to play high-intensity games.
 Design -The tablet is sleek, with a plastic body, and slimmer than the Z2.
 Considering numbers, the tablet is just 6.
 1 mm thick.
 It has front-facing speakers that will provide adequate volume while you are gaming.

 Screen Mirroring -The tablet has an exciting screen mirroring, which you can duplicate or simulate the screen's contents on different devices.

 The feature (screencast like in Xbox One) allows you to link your console and the tablet, through an app, and thus you can play games on the TV for continuous gaming.
-Remote Play - The tablet is created like the PS4 with the goal of taking advantage of a [Remote Play](https://www.playstation. com/en-za/explore/ps4/features/remote-play/) app.
+Remote Play - The tablet is created like the PS4 with the goal of taking advantage of a [Remote Play](https://www.playstation.com/en-za/explore/ps4/features/remote-play/)app.

 You'll only need to like your PS4 in the same network as the tablet and thus you can easily stream games.